 ALS, or amyotrophic lateral sclerosis, is a terminal disease that attacks motor neurons, causing patients to lose muscle function.
 Patients gradually lose their ability to move or speak.
 Since patients can still move their eyes, advances in eye-tracking technology allow them to operate computer programs, including text to speech software.
 This eye-tracking technology is the person’s last link to communication—the key to a social or productive life.

 However, existing software and hardware is expensive and not accessible to most people with the disease.
-Led by Professor Dave Bakken ’85, a group of computer science students is working to develop a less expensive and more … » More …
+Led by Professor Dave Bakken ’85, a group of computer science students is working to develop a less … » More …